zetawolfx2/AI-ML-stuff/README.md

 Final Task folder consists of the following mini project:

-    Implemented in ROS+Opencv and also Opencv in CPP
+    (Implemented in ROS+OpenCV and also OpenCV in CPP using scripts)

     You want to watch a movie while your car drives by itself.
 But the car should not let you get so lost in the movie that you crash.